dsu-arl/event-cybher2025-dojo/python/DESCRIPTION.md

-Python program control flow is regulated by various types of statements.
-By default the instructions in a program are executed in a sequential manner (step-by-step), from start to end.
-However, sequentially executing programs can perform only simplistic tasks.

-We would like the program to have decision-making ability, so that it performs different steps depending on different conditions.
-Python provides this functionality through two different statements: Decision Making Statements (**Conditional Statements**) and Iterative Statements (**Loops**).
+Python supports Iterative Statements (Loops) and allow us to execute a statment or group of statements multiple times.

+In general, programs are executed sequentially: the first statement in a program is executed first, followed by the second, and so on.
+There can be situations in which you may need to execute a block of code several times, and that's where loops become beneficial.

-This module is all about learning Python supported conditional statements.
+This module is all about learning Python Loops.
-Topics to be included:
+Topics to be covered:
-- If statements
-- If-Else statements
-- Nested Conditionals
+- While Loops
+- Introduction to Python Lists
-- Else-If statements
+- `range()` Function
-- Logic Operators
+- For Loops.